jrsharp/pcd68/README.md

 would ideally be implemented using the zig wasm32 target, this is currently being provided by the Emscripten toolchain, primarily for its convenient SDL2 port.
-The zig build script will invoke Emscripten (em++) externally if the "BUILD_WEB" environment variable.
-(Emscripten must be installed and in the shell's PATH.
+The zig build script will invoke Emscripten (em++) externally if the "build-web" param is set.
+(Emscripten must be installed and in the shell's
+PATH:

-> BUILD_WEB=true zig build
+> zig build -Dbuild-web=true

 Emscripten will compile pcd68-cpp, placing the output in ```zig-out/web```.
 A convenient python script is provided for testing: